 The city has partnered with Summit e-Waste Recycling to provide a drop off bin.
 This bin, which is free to the Tallmadge community, is located at the Community Center (80 Community Road) and enables residents to drop off their electronic waste at any time.
 The bin is able to take most items but if you have something larger like TVs please contact Summit e-Waste Recycling directly.

 Local Electronics Recyclers

-Summit e-Waste Recycling.
-Electronics Recycling, Data Destruction, IT Asset Disposition, Recommerce & Reuse.
+Summit e-Waste Recycling - Electronics Recycling, Data Destruction, IT Asset Disposition, Recommerce & Reuse.
 Responsible e-Waste solutions for businesses and the public.
 Summit e-Waste can service businesses and organizations with free on-site pickup of e-Waste and on-site hard drive shredding.
-Summit e-Waste is also available to the general public accepting any electronic item at no charge (CRT “tube” televisions for a fee) during business hours.
+Summit e-Waste Recycling is also available to the general public accepting any electronic item at no charge (CRT “tube” televisions for a fee) during business hours.

-e-Waste of Hudson. e-Waste offers a full suite of IT asset management and disposal services, including asset tracking, residual forecasting, portfolio planning, certified DoD data erasure, IT Asset Recovery/Asset Purchase programs (liquidation of unwanted equipment and trade-in credit or revenue sharing programs) and fully certified, comprehensive electronic waste recycling.
+e-Waste of Hudson offers a full suite of IT asset management and disposal services, including asset tracking, residual forecasting, portfolio planning, certified DoD data erasure, IT Asset Recovery/Asset Purchase programs (liquidation of unwanted equipment and trade-in credit or revenue sharing programs) and fully certified, comprehensive electronic waste recycling.